BartMassey/wordle5/README.md

 My solution is blazingly fast, solving the standard problem in about 25ms of wall clock time single-threaded on my Ryzen 9 3900X desktop.
+Flamegraph profiling shows that about two-thirds of the runtime is spent in the solver proper, so there's still some room for improvement, albeit with diminishing returns.
+Larger dictionaries would load the solver somewhat harder.

 I've also tried to make my solution clear and readable.
-Please see the Rustdoc for details.
+Please see the Rustdoc and source code for details.

 Invoke the program with a list of the dictionary files to be read.
 Dictionary files should consist of ASCII lowercase